rishabhyadavv/freshcontactsmanager/README.md

-Here's a comprehensive README file for your React Native contact manager app.
-This file will include an overview, setup instructions, dependencies, architecture, and usage details.

----

 # Contact Manager App

 This is a React Native contact manager app that allows users to sync their phone contacts, add new contacts, view and edit existing contacts, and handle contact photos.
-The app follows the MVVM architecture and adheres to SOLID principles.
+The app follows the MVVM architecture.

 ## Table of Contents